What is Tuition Protection Service (TPS)?

 How can I know my academic results?

 The academic results are prepared within four weeks of term ending.
-The students can view their course progress at ICT web portal or meet the Director Academic to see their results and appeal if they are not satisfied with the results.
+The students can view their course progress at Ironwood web portal or meet the Director Academic to see their results and appeal if they are not satisfied with the results.

 Can I get my assessment reviewed if I am not satisfied with my result?